MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 As an admin, you can decide to modify the DLP policies for your tenant or for specific environments at any point.
 If apps and flows were created and executed in compliance with an earlier DLP policy, some of them might be negatively affected by any policy changes you make.

 Users who use a resource that's in violation of the latest DLP policy will see an error message about the DLP policy conflict.
-For example, Power Apps makers and users will see the following error when they try to open<!--Writing Style Guide.--> an app that uses connectors that don't belong together or have been blocked by DLP policies.
+For example, Power Apps makers and users will see the following error when they try to open an app that uses connectors that don't belong together or have been blocked by DLP policies.

 > [!div class="mx-imgBorder"]
 > ![App opening error](media/dlp-opening-error.png "App opening error")

 Similarly, Power Automate makers and users won't be able to start a flow that uses connectors that don't below together or have been blocked by DLP policies.
-A background system process marks the flow as **Suspended**, and the flow won't be executed until the maker resolves the DLP policy violation.<!--Suggested. -->
+A background system process marks the flow as **Suspended**, and the flow won't be executed until the maker resolves the DLP policy violation.

 > [!NOTE]
 > The flow suspension process works in a polling mode.
 It takes about five minutes for the latest DLP policy changes to be assessed against active flows to mark them as suspended due to DLP policy violations.
 This change isn't instantaneous.